bobekryant/bobekryant.github.io/content/NBA/Counting_stats.md

 <p>
 I bring up Thompsons's backcourt mate Steph Curry, because he shoots many of his three pointers off the bounce which do not require a screener.
 And because he creates more of his shots from a 1-on-1 perspective, his style is very different than Klay's, like how the two assets have different paths but all lead to the same net outcome.
 Curry's 1-on-1 playing style (although he does have off ball screens and pick and rolls) creates a more accurate representation of his 3-point shooting percentage when looking at the counting stats of 3PA and 3PM, because the screener is not being accounted for.
 Klay Thompson shooting around 42% (a very elite number) from three during his entire career, however the counting stats have inflated his number.
 Suppose that Zaza Pachulia (and previously Andrew Bogut) sets an illegal screen that gets called 10% of the time resulting in a turnover.
-Instead of hitting 42 threes in 100 posessions, Thompson would instead hit around 38 threes in 95 attempts (but 100 possessions) giving him a real shooting percentage of 38%.
+Instead of hitting 42 threes in 100 possessions, Thompson would instead hit around 38 threes in 95 attempts (but 100 possessions) giving him a real shooting percentage of 38%.
 This are all made up numbers and a moving screen should not be 100% the shooters or the screeners fault, but this example is just an illustration of how counting stats, while they give a good summary, are not entirely accurate in the picture they paint.
 </p>
 <p>